-For our numerical computations, we will solve the scattering problem by using the boundary integral equation (8) for the wavenumbers $\kappa = 1, 2, 4$, and 8.
-After its solution, we have given the Neumann data which can be used to evaluate $u(\mathbf{x})$ according to the ansatz (7).
+Having the approximate solution at hand, we have given the Neumann data which can be used to evaluate $u(\mathbf{x})$ according to the ansatz (8).
 As scatterer Ω , we consider a drilled cube as seen in Figures 4-7.
 The incident wave is chosen to travel into the direction of (1,1,0).